shehinshaji/my-project/README.md

 ```
 Then copy and paste the attached "dockerfile & ansibleplaybook.yml" in /home/ansadmin/dockerconfigure.
 Note:- replace the container image name to your container image name and also artifact name too.
-Then generate private key and public key for root user: -
+Then generate private key and public key for ansadmin user: -
 ```
 ssh-keygen
 ```